mrbrdo/spree_mobility/README.md

 Run `bundle install`

-You can use the generator to install migrations and append spree_mobility assets to your app spree manifest file.
+You can use the generator to install migrations.

     bin/rails g spree_mobility:install